sc0ttj/component/README.md

-ctx.random(min, max, useDecimal)    // returns a random number, useDecimal is boolean ctx.randomFrom(array)               // returns a random item from the array ctx.seededRandom(seed)              // returns a seeded random number generator function ctx.toDeg(radians)                  // returns a adians value in degrees ctx.toRad(degrees)                  // returns a degrees value in radians
+ctx.random(min, max, useDecimal)    // returns a random number, useDecimal is boolean ctx.randomFrom(array)               // returns a random item from the array ctx.seededRandom(seed)              // returns a seeded random number generator function ctx.toDeg(radians)                  // returns a radians value in degrees ctx.toRad(degrees)                  // returns a degrees value in radians
 ```